 In northwest Pennsylvania, nearly 18% of households receiving food assistance have at least one member who has served in the military.
 Military Share, a Produce Express Program of the Second Harvest Food Bank of Northwest Pennsylvania, is designed to provide fresh, nutritious foods for families with at least one member who has served in the armed forces.

 There are many costs to acquiring, handling and distributing milk to the needy Pennsylvanians who seek help at the hundreds of community organizations across our service area.
 Through a statewide initiative, we hope to bring fresh milk to the tables of families in the 11 counties of northwest Pennsylvania with the support of our many local volunteers and generous donors.

 The BackPack program provides children with nutritious, child-friendly food on Fridays and helps provide proper nutrition on weekends when other food resources are not available.

 Senior Box Program

-Unfortunately many seniors in our area are faced with the challenges associated making difficult decisions such as paying for medicine or buying groceries.
+Unfortunately, many seniors in our area are faced with the challenges associated with making difficult decisions such as paying for medicine or buying groceries.
 To help alleviate the stress of not knowing where a next meal may come from, the U.S.D.A. provides food items for distribution to low-income seniors through a Senior Box Program.